LuisFGarciaN/Project-01/README.md

 ## User Story
 ```
 As a user
-I WANT to check the weather of ANY location
+I want to check the weather of ANY location
-SO THAT I can get a clothing recommendations based on the weather
+So That I can get a clothing recommendations based on the weather
 ```
 ## Acceptance Criteria